Yamhill River lock and dam: 1903 to 1910

 On December 31, 1902, heavy rains caused the Yamhill River to rise very fast, and by that date the water was 5 ft over the lock walls.
 In late January 1903, the Willamette River flooded, backing water up to the locks, where the water measured 42 ft above zero on the gauge.
 On January 26, 1903, the Yamhill river was pouring 21 ft deep over the lock walls, and it was reported to be still rising.
 The lock was closed to navigation by high water on November 20, 1904.
 The highest water recorded in fiscal year 1905 was on December 31, 1904, when the river rose 11.1 ft above the lock walls.
 No damage was sustained by the lock, dam, or the adjacent slopes.

 From November 20, 1904 to April 2, 1905, the lock was closed to traffic 46 days and open 86 days.
 From April 2, 1904 to June 30, 1905, the lock was opened continuously.
 Total expenditures on maintenance, labor, materials, office expenses and so forth for fiscal year 1905 were $1,274.13.
 Total lockages were 123, of which 30 were for towboats and all others were for wood barges, log rafts, fishing boats, and launches.
-Total time operating during FY 1905 was 74 hours and 12 minutes.
+Total time operating during fiscal year (FY) 1905 was 74 hours and 12 minutes.

 In three months in FY 1905 (July 1904, September 1904, and May 1905), there were only two lockages in each month despite the lock being open all month long.
 Total freight transiting the lock in FY 1905 was 4,109 tons.
 Total passengers were 44.
 Except for 17 tons of sand, almost all the freight was either logs or cord wood for paper pulp.
 In November, 1906, the locks were again reported closed due to a freshet.
 Water again was flowing over the lock walls.

 On August 31, 1908, the steamer Leona was placed on a tri-weekly run from Portland to McMinnville.
 This was the first time in about five years that a steamboat had operated above the lock.
 Reportedly a good cargo was carried on the initial trip.
 A few days before, Leona had been brought up to McMinnville under Captain Turper.
 This scouting trip had been difficult because of the snags and floating logs in the river.
 The government snag boat was expected to soon clear these obstructions.

 In mid-September 1908, the water behind the dam was drained to allow a fish ladder to be built around it, and as a result, the river "scarcely floats a plank".
 As a result, Leona was forced to suspend operations to McMinnville.

 By the end of 1908 a fish ladder had been installed at the dam.

 During fiscal year 1909, the locks were operated 155 times.
 The locks were closed 74 days, from September 23, 1908, to March 24, 1909, because of high water.
 The cost of operating the locks during FY 1909 was $1,188.66.